santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 1.md

 >
 > **Answer:**
 >
 > A process is a program in execution.
-It
+It sequence of instructions, that operates using the same subset of memory.
+A thread is a subset of a process, where each thread executes its own unique set of instructions, but uses the same subset of memory that every other thread in a process uses.
+>
+> In the same way that CPU virtualisation allows processes to run concurrently, threads allow different tasks within a process to also run concurrently.
 >
 > (b) In a system with threads, is there normally one stack per thread or one stack per process?
 Explain
 >